-Spenbar is operated over three rural properties in Queensland situated at Condamine, Glenmorgan on the western Darling Downs region & Clairview in the Capricornia region.
+Spenbar is operated over two rural properties in Queensland situated at Condamine, Glenmorgan on the western Darling Downs region.

-Condamine property "Benwerrin" is approximately 55km's south west of Miles and 21km's west of the township of Condamine.
+"Benwerrin" is approximately 55km's south west of Miles Queensland.
 Spenbar settled in the area in 1988.
 “Benwerrin” is a freehold property of 4000 acres of which approximately 25% is used for the production of silage and hay for on property use.
 The arable country comprises melon hole Brigalow/Belah black soils approx 1200 acres is Belah Wilga type country with lighter brown/reddish sandy loam soils fully improved to buffel grass pasture.
 The balance of the country running back to the Dogwood River boundary is lighter box country and improved mainly to buffel grass.